karangadiya/best-finishers-in-football/README.md

 # best-finishers-in-football
-Finding the best finishers in the game
+The jupyter notebook above has all the process along with the code.